NIRSAL facilitates N148bn agribusiness investments – The Sun Nigeria

 “We have also been up to some high-level advocacy.
 To curb the dismal levels of post-harvest losses that Nigeria suffers, and create efficient routes for commodity movement and storage, we are engaging with and supporting the Federal Ministry of Industry, Trade and Investment in the development of a policy on Secured Agricultural Commodity Transport and Storage Corridors (SATS-C).

 “While pursuing our mandate that translates to positively impacting Nigeria’s economy, we have been building a world class corporate entity too.
-In the past year, we further improved NIRSAL’s structure and systems, maintained compliance with the International Financial Reporting Standards and successfully implemented the Balanced Scorecard performance management approach to tap the best from our talented employees.
+In the past year, we further improved NIRSAL’s structure and systems, maintained compliance with the International Financial Reporting Standards (IERS) and successfully implemented the balanced scorecard performance management approach to tap the best from our talented employees.

-“Along the line, we have grown our balance sheet to NGN140billion, our equity by 1,415% and our total assets by 87%.
+“Along the line, we have grown our balance sheet to N140 billion, our equity by 1,415 per cent and our total assets by 87 per cent.
 The number of farmers we have worked with has also grown, especially as we fully unveiled our Agro Geo-Cooperative model in the outgone year”, the NIRSAL boss explained.

-Aliyu also revealed that the agency, in the last 13 months, facilitated the flow of over N30 billion into agricultural value chains from commercial banks and other sources.
+Aliyu added that the agency, in the last 13 months, facilitated the flow of over N30 billion into agricultural value chains from commercial banks and other sources.

 While acknowledging that NIRSAL’s operations suffered a stall during the lockdown of 2020, Aliyu noted that technological depth gave the agency a pathway to return to work while remaining safe and socially-distanced.